tarunprabhu/clang-plugin-examples/attributes/Readme.md

 # Attributes

 This contains a Clang plugin.
 There are custom attributes created that can be applied to functions and statements.
+The plugin will print information about the attributes associated with the corresponding decl or statement to `stderr`.

 # Building